k-funk/ice-outage-scraper/get_ice_outages.md

 # cURL-Based Approach

-On 2022-03-20, they have what appears to be a client bug that makes the data not load on the page.
-However, network requests suggests that the data is still coming through.
+On 2022-03-20, they have what appears to be a client bug that makes the results not load on the page.
+However, network requests suggests that the data is still being successfully fetched.
 Might need to do a more manual approach if this a common ocurrence.

 ## request 1